Signing In with Microsoft Single Sign-On (SSO)

 2. Enter your NGU password.

-3. The first time you log in, you will see a "More information required" prompt.
+• "More information required" prompt.
 Click Next to set up multi-factor authentication (MFA).

 Setting up MFA: Microsoft Authenticator (Recommended)